v0lta/PyTorch-Wavelet-Toolbox/README.rst

 Known issues
 ------------
-Pytorch and pywt pad slightly differently.
+PyTorch and pywt pad slightly differently.
 All is well with zero padding on even length sequences.
+Not all pywt padding modes exist in PyTorch.
-Depending on the padding mode and for odd sequence lengths the differences can cause slightly different coefficients.
+For odd sequence lengths the edge coefficient may differ.
-Invertibility however remains un-affected.
+These differences *do not* affect invertibility!